jambonz/jambonz-docs/docs/jambones.md

   ]
 }
 ```
 As the example above illustrates, when you execute the 'dial' command you are making one or more outbound call attempts in an effort to create one new call, which can be bridged to a parent call.
 The `target` property specifies an array of call destinations (aka [endpoints](#target-types)) that will be attempted simultaneously.
-If only a single destination is to be called, the value of the `target` key can simply be an object specifying a single endpoint.

-If multiple endpoints are specified, the call will be connected to the first endpoint that answers the call or returns an early media response (i.e. 183 Session Progress).
+If multiple endpoints are specified in the `target` array, all targets are outdialed at the same time (e.g., "simring", or "blast outdial" as some folks call it) and the call will be connected to the first endpoint that answers the call and, optionally, completes a call screening application as specified in the `url` property.

 There are three types of endpoints: